 8907 Lake Shore Boulevard

-In 1857, Fairbanks formed a partnership with George Benedict who had a summer cottage known as “Breezy Bluff” at 9619 Lake Shore Boulevard.
+In 1857, Abel Fairbanks formed a partnership with George Benedict, who had a summer cottage known as “Breezy Bluff” at 9619 Lake Shore Boulevard.
 The company, known as Fairbanks, Benedict & Co., published the Cleveland Herald that had been in business since before 1820.
 They kept the Herald on a course of conservative Republicanism through the Civil War and Reconstruction years.
 The March 29, 1869 edition of the paper quoted poet John Godfrey Saxe as stating: "Laws, like sausages, cease to inspire respect in proportion as we know how they are made.”

 Their cautious stewardship of the Herald proved no match for the aggressive Republicanism of the Cleveland Morning Leader and they surrendered the Herald’s competitive advantage to the upstart Leader.
 Benedict died May 12, 1876, and his executor sold his interest in the Herald to Fairbanks.